Photons

 103 nm n = 1 n = 2 n = 3 n = 4 n = 6 n = 5 434 nm 122 nm Lyman series Balmer series Paschen series 94 nm 410 nm 486 nm 656 nm 1875 nm 1282 nm 1094 nm 97 nm 95 nm

-This diagram shows the wavelengths of photons emitted or absorbed when an electron transitions between energy levels.
+This diagram shows the wavelengths of photons emitted or absorbed when an electron transitions between energy levels for Hydrogen.
 Each wavelength, listed in nanometers, is for a photon with an energy equal to the difference between energy levels.

 Question: What wavelength of light could make an electron jump from energy level n = 1 to n = 5?